kuriwaki/cces_candidates/README.md

 ## Incumbency (`inc`)

 Determine incumbency based on prior election results for the same office including all special elections.
-District numberings do not matterr; Conor Lamb who won a special election to PA-18 in March 2018 is still an incumbent when he ran in November 2018 for the re-drawn PA-17.
+District numberings do not matter; Conor Lamb who won a special election to PA-18 in March 2018 is still an incumbent when he ran in November 2018 for the re-drawn PA-17.
 The codes are

 |Code | Description|
 |-----|------------|